Skip to main content

 Regular accessibility audits

-Conducting regular accessibility audits is key to preventing a website accessibility lawsuit.
+Regular accessibility audits are key to preventing a website accessibility lawsuit.
 An audit involves checking your ecommerce site against established web accessibility standards.
-Here’s how to do it:
+There are several ways to do it.

 Automated tools.
 Use automated tools to scan your website and identify accessibility issues.
 These tools are a good first step, but remember, they can’t catch everything.